succinctlabs/op-succinct/book/advanced/prove-scripts.md

 # Prove Scripts

 The prove scripts allow you to manually generate range and aggregation proofs for OP Succinct.
-These are useful for testing proof generation workflows and debugging.

 ## Overview

-There are two main proving binaries:
-- **multi.rs**: Generates range proofs for multiple blocks
+OP Succinct uses a two-tier proving architecture:

+1. **Range Proofs** (`multi.rs`): Generate compressed proofs for a range of L2 blocks.
+These proofs verify the state transition for a specific block range.

-- **agg.rs**: Aggregates multiple range proofs into a single aggregation proof
+2. **Aggregation Proofs** (`agg.rs`): Combine multiple range proofs into a single aggregation proof.
+This reduces on-chain verification costs by verifying one proof instead of many.

 Both binaries use the SP1 network prover by default.

+### When to Use Aggregation

+Aggregation is useful when you need to:
+- Reduce on-chain verification costs by combining multiple range proofs into one proof
+- Prove larger block ranges by aggregating individual range proofs from different time periods
+- Combine proofs from different proving sessions into a single proof for batch submission

+> **Note:** All range proofs must be generated in compressed mode for aggregation.
+The prove scripts handle this automatically.

 ## Setup